noelnoche/udacity-fsnd-catalog/README.md

 5. Click "Create credentials" and select "OAuth client ID".
 6. Select "Web application".
 7. Fill in the Name field (credentials label).
-8. Under Authorized redirect URIs and Authorized JavaScript origins add `http://localhost:8000/`.
+8. Under Authorized redirect URIs and Authorized JavaScript origins add `http://localhost:8000`.
 9. Click "Create".
 10. In the Credentials screen, click the credentials you just created.
-11. Add the Client ID, Client secret and project ID to the `client\_secrets_gpl.json` file.
+11. Add the Client ID, Client secret and project ID to the `catalog/login/client_secrets_gpl.json` file.
-12. Add the Client ID as the `client_id` value in the _login\_main.html_ file.
+12. Add the Client ID as the `client_id` value in the `login/main.html` file.

 **Facebook**